sal55/langs/sources/readme.md

 --- | ---
 M | My systems programming language
-Q | My dynamic, interpreted, embeddable scripting language ASM | In this context, the source format of my x64-subset assembly language C  | Here, it means the large subset of C that my bcc product compiles
+Q | My dynamic, interpreted, embeddable scripting language QM | A temporary name for a new Q version with embedded M functions ASM | In this context, the source format of my x64-subset assembly language C  | Here, it means the large subset of C that my bcc product compiles